Oregon schools to start distance learning on April 13

 “We now have a moral imperative to meet the changing nature of the pandemic and evolve our approach to serving our children,” Gill wrote.

 In Crook County, a high-desert region in Central Oregon, the school district is launching distance learning on Wednesday.
-Assistant Superintendent Joel Hoff put a video on the school district’s Facebook page to explain how to navigate the district’s web site, with teachers’schedules, daily learning targets, a parents’ guide and links to additional resources on math, English, science, music and art and other subjects.
+Assistant Superintendent Joel Hoff put a video on the school district’s Facebook page to explain how to navigate the district’s web site, with teachers’ schedules, daily learning targets, a parents’ guide and links to additional resources on math, English, science, music and art and other subjects.

 Google Classroom will be used for the vast majority of classes, Hoff said.